 - Leave extra room—you will be buying souvenirs, gifts, and clothing abroad.

 Don’t forget to pack light.
 Plan to wear the same clothes a couple of times throughout the week.
-On short-term programs, plan to rinse out underwear and shirts in the evening —it’s a lot more fun exploring the local areas than spending hours finding and using a laundromat.
+During short-term programs, plan to rinse out underwear and shirts in the evening—it’s a lot more fun exploring the local areas than spending hours finding and using a laundromat.
 On semester programs, laundry facilities will generally be available; there will be no need to take innumerable changes.

 You are no longer in the hallways of UMD, so you will not be able to wear pajamas everywhere.
 We encourage you to dress to blend in.
 Students around the world dress in a similar fashion with a few exceptions depending on the location.
-The clothes you take with you should be well-fitting, neat and clean.
-Dress neatly for dinner and don’t forget a fashionable outfit for going out.
+The clothes you take with you should be well-fitting, neat, and clean.
+Depending on the location, dress neatly for dinner, and don’t forget a fashionable outfit for going out!

 There may be instances where you will need to wear something a little dressier.
-For men, this means wearing a good pair of slacks, a dress shirt and dress shoes.
-Ties are not usually required, but it is a good idea to bring one with you anyway.
+For men, this means wearing a good pair of slacks, a dress shirt, and dress shoes.
+Ties are not usually required, but it's a good idea to bring one with you anyway.
 Women generally wear skirts or dress slacks and a nice top.
-Plan to bring one nice outfit.
+Plan to bring one, nice outfit.

 For information regarding bringing medication abroad, see the Health Information page.

-U.S. cell phones typically do not work abroad.
+U.S. cell phones typically do not work abroad, unless they are unlocked and the sim card can be changed out.
 Cell phones can be purchased or leased abroad, and past participants have found them extremely useful.
 Check with your cell phone provider for options while abroad.
 U.S. domestic calling cards will not work when calling from foreign countries.
 Check with the provider to find out more information before purchasing.
-Keep in contact with family back home using free internet applications such as Skype, What's App, or Google Hangouts.
+Keep in contact with family back home using free internet applications such as Skype, Facebook, What's App, Marco Polo, FaceTime, or Google Hangouts.

 Computers & Devices

-Many students have found laptops, tablets or smartphones useful.
-Keep in mind you may need adaptors and converters in order to recharge your devices.
+Many students have found laptops, tablets, or smartphones useful.
+Keep in mind you may need adaptors and converters in order to charge your devices.
 Check ahead to find out what sort of computer and internet access you will have while abroad.

 Our Best Advice

-When it comes to packing the best advice we can give you is to only pack what you need.
+When it comes to packing, the best advice we can give you is to only pack what you need.
 Better yet, only pack what you can comfortably carry.
-(Imagine landing in country and you have to use public transport to get to the university—which may involve getting in and out of taxis, buses, subways, trains or even boats.)
-Always remember you can (and are probably going to want to) buy things in country.
+(Imagine landing in-country and you have to use public transport to get to the university—which may involve getting in and out of taxis, buses, subways, trains, or even boats.)
+Always remember you can (and are probably going to want to) buy things when there.